geshan/geshan.github.com/posts/2021-01-08-nodejs-express-helmet.md

 npm instal --save helmet
 ```

-After that we will require helmet in our `index.js` file and use it as a middleware like below:
+After that, we will require helmet in our `index.js` file and use it as a middleware like below:

 ``` js
 const bodyParser = require('body-parser');